- Sulfide Glacier

-NOTICE: Starting at the end of June (29th) we are offering four climbs of Mount Shuksan.
+NOTICE: Starting at the beginning of August we are offering three climbs of Mount Shuksan.
 The total maximum group size is six climbers, including the guides.

 If you’re simply looking for gear to climb Mount Shuksan, we’re ready to help get you on your way.
 All rentals available, and all gear is washed and sanitized after every trip.